Extensor carpi ulnaris muscle: Treatment and diagnosis

 An ECU injury most often requires imaging (CT, MRI, ultrasound) for diagnosis.
 After the ECU injury is diagnosed, a physician will choose a course of treatment, which depends upon the severity of the injury.
 Conservative treatments include immobilization and stabilization of the affected wrist by placing it in a cast.
 A long arm cast may be required in order to ensure that all wrist movement has been stopped.
 The duration of the immobilization is at the treating physician's discretion.
 After the immobilization period has ended, the cast will be removed and further analysis of the injury will be required.
 If the injury did not improve with the conservative courses of treatment, or if the injury was initially too severe for conservative treatment, invasive procedures may become necessary.
 Steroid injections and surgical procedures are the most prominent invasive procedures.
 Surgical repair or reconstruction of the ECU is not often required, yet a severe ECU injury may cause these approaches to be necessary.

 Additional images

 Bones of left forearm.
 Posterior aspect.

 Bones of the left hand.
 Dorsal surface.

-Cross-section through the middle of the forearm.
+Cross-section through the middle of the right forearm.

 Posterior surface of the forearm.
 Deep muscles.

 Transverse section across distal ends of radius and ulna.

 Transverse section across the wrist and digits.

 The mucous sheaths of the tendons on the back of the wrist.